Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 Every piece of equipment has a cost in Ryo, the world's most commonly-used currency.
 You can get Ryo in two primary ways, the Money: Requisition and Money: Savings abilities.

 Items bought with Requisition can be traded in and replaced whenever you visit your village.
-Items bought with Savings are yours forever, for better or worse; if you lose them, they won't be replaced.
+Items bought with Savings are yours forever, for better or worse; if you lose them (or break them), they won't be replaced.

 Items can be divided into two broad categories: Consumable and non-consumable.
 Consumable items are gone once you use them.
 These are things like smoke bombs, poisons, and explosives.
 Used-up consumables can be restocked when you get back to your village, if they were bought with Requisition.
-It is generally unwise to purchase consumables with Savings; if you do, once you use them they are gone forever.
 Non-consumable items can be broken, destroyed, or lost, but usually aren't.
 These are things like ropes, weapons, and lockpicks.
 Ranged weapons are not destroyed on use (hit or miss).

+Items with the 'Armor' tag indicate that they are, as you'd expect, Armor.
+Some might have penalties for wearing them, but not all.
+Most importantly, you can only have one type of Armor protecting any given body location (which the armor itself will state where it applies to).
+You can, for RP purposes, wear multiple types over each other, but mechanically you must pick which you wish to use and consider to be wearing for its benefits.
+While you can remove armor in combat, you can't easily put it on, unless the Armor itself states otherwise.

 #### Equipment weight
 In some cases, equipment weight will come up.
 Weights are listed below.